BLACK DESIGNERS: SHAPING THE WORLD WE LIVE IN

 BLACK ORGANIZING IN PRE-CIVIL WAR ILLINOIS: CREATING COMMUNITY, DEMANDING JUSTICE

-New web exhibit on early history of Black community building and activism, with a Chicago section called “Making Black Chicago,” covering Black migration into the city, early Black churches, schools/education, and the Underground Railroad.
+New web exhibit from Northwestern University on early history of Black community building and activism, with a Chicago section called “Making Black Chicago,” covering Black migration into the city, early Black churches, schools/education, and the Underground Railroad.
 The exhibit was built by a team of Northwestern University students and staff led by Professor of History Kate Masur, as part of the larger Colored Conventions project of the Center for Black Digital Research at Penn State University.

 Explore more stories through the 25 individual profiles, including well-known Black Chicagoans John and Mary Richardson Jones as well as other less known yet important figures, like Henry O. Wagoner and Mary Mann, the first African American to graduate from public high school and become a public school teacher (and principal) in in the city.
 The exhibit also tells the story of the first statewide Black political convention in Illinois, which met in Chicago in October 1853.
 Read more about the project on NU's site.